The U.S. House Judiciary Commitee has approved the MORE Act, a bill whic...

 In 2013, the government made the decision to classify beer as an alcoholic beverage.
 Previously, any drink with less than 10% alcohol content was legally a “soft drink” in Russia.
-The new classification took effect after beer sales in Russia increased by 40% and the government raised taxes on the brewing industry by 200%.
+The new classification took effect after beer sales in Russia increased by 40%, prompting the government to raise taxes on the brewing industry by 200%.

 Additionally, the government has taken measures to control alcohol smuggling and illegal alcohol production.
 In 2006, excise tax stamps for alcohol became mandatory in Russia.
-In 2014, the Russia government amplified criminal penalties for alcohol trafficking, and in 2016, the government developed a monitoring system for all alcohol sales throughout the country.
+In 2014, the Russia government amplified criminal penalties for alcohol trafficking.
+Two years later, the government developed a monitoring system for all alcohol sales throughout the country.
 As a result, unrecorded alcohol in Russia is now less accessible.

-The WHO report explains that the decline in alcohol consumption also coincides with social initiatives to promote healthy lifestyles.
+The WHO report explains that the decline in alcohol consumption has also coincided with social initiatives to promote healthy lifestyles.
 Like many Americans and Europeans, more Russians are taking interest in exercise and nutrition.
 Consequently, many Russians are choosing to drink less alcohol.